Concept Mining

 Implementing basic EDXML concept mining is fairly straight forward.
 It involves an iterative process of jumping to related events and their objects, guided by the information in the ontology.
 This process is illustrated in the following graphic.

-Imagine taking some object value, say e-mail address [email protected], as a starting point.
+, as a starting point.
 This starting point is called the concept seed.
 And imagine searching the data set, finding that the object value appears in a property of some EDXML event.
 Associating the object value (o) to the property (p) of that event (e) is represented by step 1 in the above graphic.

-Suppose that the e-mail address is associated with some concept (c).
-This might be a person concept for instance.
+concept for instance.
 The concept is shared by another property containing names.
-Both properties are related by means of an intra-concept relation which relates both e-mail addresses and names in the events to the person concept.
-This is step 2 in the graphic.
-The related property might have object value "Alice Johnson".
-That is step 3.
+Both properties are related by means of an intra-concept relation which relates both e-mail addresses and names in the events to the person

 Next, let us assume that the name "Alice Johnson" also appears as an object of a property of another event (step 4).
 This event is of a different type.
 In this event type, the property containing the name is related to another property containing an organization name.
 The two properties are related by means of an intra-concept relation (step 5).
 The related property also has an object value, "ACME Corporation" for example (step 6).